dbt-labs/docs.getdbt.com/website/docs/docs/guides/understanding-state.md

 <Changelog>

- - The `--state` flag was introduced in dbt v0.18.0 as a beta feature
+ - The `--state` flag was introduced in dbt v0.18.0

 </Changelog>